If you’re looking for guidelines about KNEC bridging courses, then you have come to the right place.

 The college stopped the bridging courses immediately the government started tightening the controls around admissions into KMTC and other higher education programs in Kenya.

-A KNEC bridging course can help you stand a better chance of gaining direct entry into your dream course.
+A bridging course can help you stand a better chance of gaining direct entry into your dream course.